Cloth Book Repair

 Restoration and repair of cloth book bindings

 Over many years, the covering material of cloth-bound books can perish and wear thin.
-Hinges start to split.
-Eventually one or both covers can become detached.
+Hinges start to split and eventually one or both covers can become detached.
 When the covers detach, the spine tends to come away too.

 A book’s spine can become frayed and torn at the top where the book is grasped to pull it from a bookshelf.
-The spine can become frayed at the bottom where it rubs whilst being pushed back onto the shelf.
-This damage can often lead to splitting at the hinges.
+It can also become frayed at the bottom where it rubs whilst being pushed back onto the shelf.
+Over time, this damage can often lead to splitting at the hinges.

 Repairing the spine of a damaged book

 As with leather bindings, this kind of damage can be remedied by a process known as ‘rebacking’.
-To reback a book:
+When a book is rebacked:

 - The original spine is removed from the binding (if it is not already detached).

 - I then carefully lift the cloth on the covers along the line of the hinges.

 - Following that, I insert a new piece of cloth of a similar colour to create a new spine.